Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Abstract

 \section{Abstract}

-Agentic applications are LLM that iteratively invoke external tools to accomplish complex tasks. \cite{react, wang2023survey} Such tool-based agents are rapidly becoming the dominant paradigm for deploying language models in production.
+Agentic applications are LLMs that iteratively invoke external tools to accomplish complex tasks \cite{react, wang2023survey}.
+Such tool-based agents are rapidly becoming the dominant paradigm for deploying language models in production.
 Unlike traditional single-turn inference, agentic workloads chain together multiple LLM calls and tool executions before producing a final response, creating a new performance bottleneck that manifests as increased latency in First Token Rendered (FTR) of the final answer.
-Through analysis of synthetic requests at production scale, we reveal three critical challenges: tool calls account for 30-80\% of FTR latency, KV cache hit rates collapse despite substantial context reuse across iterations \cite{zheng2023sglang, vllm_sosp}, and sequential orchestration wastes potential intra-request parallelism by sequentially executing LLM calls and tools.
+Through analysis of requests at production scale, we reveal three critical challenges: tool calls account for 30-85\% of FTR latency, KV cache hit rates collapse despite substantial context reuse across iterations \cite{zheng2023sglang, vllm_sosp}, and sequential orchestration wastes potential intra-request parallelism.
 These bottlenecks stem from a design gap in which orchestrators and LLM engines operate as decoupled black boxes, preventing cross-layer optimizations.

 We present \sysname, a co-designed agentic inference system that integrates orchestration with LLM serving through a thin API enabling three optimizations: overlap tool execution with subsequent LLM prefill using tool-aware prompt splitting, streaming tool execution to dispatch tools incrementally during decode rather than waiting for complete output, and orchestrator-aware cache management that uses semantic hints to improve hit rates and reduce thrashing.
-Implemented on vLLM, \sysname reduces median FTR latency by 15\% and end-to-end latency by 10\% across workloads on A100 GPUs, demonstrating that co-design can systematically tame latency in agentic systems.
+Implemented on vLLM, \sysname{} improves the throughput–latency trade-off in agentic systems, sustains up to 77\% higher load at the same median FTR latency, or reduces median FTR latency by up to 15\% at the same load while reducing end-to-end latency by up-to 11\% on A100 GPUs.